 OWNER INFORMATION CARD

-HULL IDENTIFICATION NUMBER IS ON THE STARBOARD AFT SIDE OF THE HULL OR TRANSOM.
-THIS NUMBER MUST BE GIVEN IN ALL NECESSARY CORRESPONDENCE.
+TARBOARD AFT SIDE OF THE HULL O ALL NECESSARY CORRESPONDENC - 1

-HULL NO
+HULL NO.

-DATE DELIVERED TO O OWNER
+DATE DELIVERED TO C OWNER

+YACHT NAME

+OWNER NAME

+STREET ADDRESS

-STATE/COUNTRY ZIP CODE
+CITY STATE/COUNTRY ZIP CODE

 HOME PORT

 ENGINE MODEL SERIAL NO PROPELLER SIZE

-DEALER I PHONE
+DEALER PHONE

 STREET ADDRESS

-STATE/COUNTRY ZIP CODE
+CITY STATE/COUNTRY ZIP CODE

-CUSTOMER SERVIC E / WARRANTY
+CUSTOMER SERVICE / WARRANTY

-Hunter • Warranty
+Hunter • Limited Warranty

-WARRANTY REGISTRATION

-These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and re-turned to HUNTER within ten (10) days of delivery.
+management was resident to the second of the These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and re-turned to HUNTER within ten (10) days of delivery.
 Return of the Warranty Registration Form to HUNTER, signed by both Dealer and Owner, is critical.
 Warranty coverage cannot be initiated until the completed form is received at HUNTER.
 All repairs and/or replacements will be made by an authorized Hunter dealer, or at the option of Hunter, at the Hunter plant.
 If the repairs are of such a nature that the warranty work must be performed at the HUNTER plant, transportation costs to and from the HUNTER plant shall be paid by the owner.
 The labor cost reimbursement will be based on a Labor Allowance Schedule established by HUNTER and where not applicable, on a reasonable number of hours as determined by HUNTER.
-Any repairs and replacements must be approved in advance by an authorized HUNTER service representative.

-TRANSFER OF LIMITED WARRANTIES

-For 1995 and later hull numbers, the limited warranties will be transferred to a subsequent purchaser of the boat if:

-(1) A notice of the transfer of ownership of the boat is given by the subsequent purchaser in writing to Hunter within thirty (30) days of the transfer.
+Any repairs and replacements must be approved in advance by an authorized HUNTER service representative. management of LIMITED WARRANTIES For 1995 and later hull numbers, the limited warranties will be transferred to a subsequent purchaser of the boat if: (1) A notice of the transfer of ownership of the boat is given by the subsequent purchaser in writing to Hunter within thirty (30) days of the transfer.
 (2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purchase, the hull number and the name of the seller of the boat.
 Hunter will mail to the subsequent purchaser notice of the expiration dates of the limited warranties (see form letter, attached).
 The transfer of the ownership of the boat will not extend the expiration dates of the limited warranties.

-...
-CUSTOMER SATISFACTION SURVEYS 🫲